learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 ## Introduction

-In this code-along, we'll discuss how Active Record fits into a Rails application, as well as some tools to make it easier to setup models in your Rails apps.
+In this code-along, we'll discuss how Active Record fits into a Rails application, as well as some tools to make it easier to set up models in your Rails apps.

 Fork and clone this repo, then run `bundle install` to download the required dependencies before coding along.

+> **Note:** This code-along has been set up as a Rails app for you, so you will
+> be running all the terminal commands inside the lesson directory.

 ## Video Walkthrough